schemaanalyst/schemaanalyst/README.md

 The SchemaAnalyst tool is built using [Gradle](http://gradle.org/).
 Please follow these steps to compile the system using the provided Gradle wrapper:

-1. Open a terminal and navigate to the default `schemaanalyst` directory.
+1. Open a terminal and navigate to the default `schemaanalyst/` directory.

 2. Type `./gradlew compile` to first download the Gradle dependencies then the necessary `.jar` files in the `lib` directory and compile the system into